 Each shoot day actually begins the night before – briefing a sunrise isn’t best done first thing in the morning as our brains haven’t always quite clicked into gear before the sun hits the sky.

-At each location, Paul will give hints/tips and technique advice (as well as help with any changes that need to be made to give your shot an added edge) and after everyone has finished shooting, a debrief will happen.
+At each location, Paul will give hints/tips and technical advice (as well as help with any changes that need to be made to give your shot an added edge).
 Throughout the day, Paul will work with you on the shots you’ve already captured in order to generate a portfolio of great images to take home.
-Over the duration of the workshop, we will also offer specific sessions (for those who are interested) on post-processing and the advanced use of filters before the nightly briefing ready for the next day’s shoot.
+Over the duration of the workshop, we will also offer specific sessions on post-processing and the advanced use of filters before the nightly briefing ready for the next day’s shoot.

 Any other questions?